David Peralta Player Props: Dodgers vs. Diamondbacks

 |Games w/1+ RBI

+- The Diamondbacks allow the fifth-most home runs in baseball (14 total, two per game).

-- The Diamondbacks are sending Kelly (0-0) to the mound to make his second start of the season.
+- Davies (0-0) takes the mound for the Diamondbacks to make his second start this season.

-- His most recent time out came on Saturday against the Los Angeles Dodgers, when the right-hander went 3 2/3 scoreless innings while allowing three hits.
+- His last time out came on Sunday against the Los Angeles Dodgers, when the right-hander went five innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.